okikeSolutions/patchplane/SPEC.md

                |
       +--------+--------+
       |                 |
-  Web Dashboard     Desktop Command Center
+  Web Dashboard      Thin Desktop Shell
  (TanStack Start)      (Electrobun)
       |                 |
       +------ Convex Realtime Backend ------+
                      |
- [Requests / Runs / Policies / Graph / Auth]
+ [Requests / Runs / Policies / Decisions / Auth]
                      |
-          Convex Workflow + Actions
+       PatchPlane Orchestration Layer
                      |
+      GitHub App <-> Compatibility / Webhook Layer
+                     |
            PatchPlane Runtime Adapter API
                      |
-           Sandbox Execution Adapter
-                     |
                 Daytona Sandboxes
                      |
-                Pi Runtime Worker
+                Pi Mono Runtime
                      |
    Reviewer Agents / Tests / Security / Analysis
+                     |
+   GitHub repos / issues / PRs / comments / checks
 ```

 ### Lifecycle

-1. Human or agent creates a prompt request.
+1. A human signs in through WorkOS and connects a repository through a GitHub App installation.
+2. A GitHub issue, PR comment, issue comment, or app prompt becomes a Prompt Request inside PatchPlane.
-2. Convex persists the request and starts a durable workflow.
+3. PatchPlane persists the request and starts a durable workflow run.
-3. Workflow selects runtime policy, sandbox policy, and evaluation policy.
+4. The workflow resolves repository authority, runtime policy, sandbox policy, and evaluation policy.
-4. Workflow dispatches one or more sandbox jobs through Daytona.
+5. PatchPlane dispatches one or more sandbox jobs through Daytona.
-5. Inside the sandbox, PatchPlane invokes Pi Mono through a runtime adapter.
+6. Inside the sandbox, PatchPlane checks out the authorized repo and invokes Pi Mono through a runtime adapter.
-6. Runtime events are normalized into PatchPlane event types and streamed back into Convex.
+7. Runtime events are normalized into PatchPlane event types and streamed back into PatchPlane state.
-7. Candidate patch sets and review outputs are materialized as structured artifacts.
-8. Workflow aggregates weighted scores and evaluates policy.
-9. If eligible and non-conflicting, the patch set is merged transactionally.
-10. Merge event updates the graph and broadcasts instantly to all clients.
-11. Human can interrupt, cancel, override, or force manual review at any stage.
+8. Reviewer outputs, approvals, and decision signals are attached to the workflow run.
+9. Operators supervise, interrupt, redirect, or approve from PatchPlane.
+10. PatchPlane publishes comments, checks, and PR or draft PR updates back to GitHub as needed.
+11. Later phases may internalize more patch-governance and rollback behavior while preserving GitHub interoperability where useful.

 ---